CyVerse-learning-materials/discovery_environment_guide/step6.rst

     |Analyses_sharing|

 4. In the Search box at the top of the page, search for the CyVerse user(s) you wish to share with by typing their full CyVerse username, team name or email address.
 Search will begin when you have typed at least three characters.
 Click the desired user(s).
-There is no limit to how many users you can share files and analyses with.
+There is no limit to how many users you can share analyses with.

 6. Next, under "Permission"[g], choose which type of permission to grant the person(s) you are sharing the analyses with.